 According to Mental Floss, “Johnny Canuck, who originally appeared as a Canadian political cartoon character in 1869, was reinvented as a comic book action hero who fought Adolf Hitler, among other villains, during World War II.
 Canuck [soon became] slang for Canadian, making Vancouver’s hockey team the Canadian equivalent of the New York Yankees, with a little less money.”

-Celtic is “a branch of the Indo-European family of languages, including especially Irish, Scottish Gaelic, Welsh, and Breton, which survive now in Ireland, the Scottish Highlands, Wales, and Brittany.”
-The team’s website credits team-founder Walter Brown with the creation of this name.
+is “a branch of the Indo-European family of languages, including especially Irish, Scottish Gaelic, Welsh, and Breton, which survive now in Ireland, the Scottish Highlands, Wales, and Brittany.”
+Their NBA website credits team-founder Walter Brown with the creation of this name.

 Apparently, he and a Boston Garden publicity staffer were discussing team names in the summer of 1946.
 Among the names tossed around were Whirlwinds, Unicorns, and Olympics.
 (The Boston Unicorns?)
-Anyway, Brown threw out the name Celtics, and it stuck.
+Anyway, Brown threw out the name Celtics (pronounced with a soft C), and it stuck.
 “Boston is full of Irishmen.
-We’ll put them in green uniforms and call them the Boston Celtics.”, he said on the site.
+We’ll put them in green uniforms and call them the Boston Celtics,” the NBA quotes him.
 And, so they did.

 In 1998, the Tampa Bay Rays started out life in the big leagues as the Devil Rays.
 A memorable tag to be sure.
 While some team names exist simultaneously in different sports (like the popular Cardinals and Giants), there was only one team called the Devil Rays in the four major professional sports.

 Their name was chosen in a fan contest, but not everyone liked it.
-Mental Floss quoted a Tampa columnist as saying “So far, I’ve fielded about 20 phone calls protesting Devil Rays, and most of the callers have described themselves as Christians who are upset about the word devil.”
-So, in 2007, they shortened it to Rays, emphasizing sunshine over aquatic species (and you know, Satan).
+Mental Floss quoted a Tampa columnist as saying: “So far, I’ve fielded about 20 phone calls protesting Devil Rays, and most of the callers have described themselves as Christians who are upset about the word devil.”
+By 2007, they shortened it to Rays, emphasizing sunshine over aquatic species (and you know, Satan).

-Fun fact: In 1974, New York was the simultaneous home of the Mets (baseball,) Jets (football,) Nets (basketball), and Sets (tennis).
+Fun fact: At one point in the 1970s, New York was the simultaneous home of the Mets (baseball,) Jets (football,) Nets (basketball), and Sets (tennis).

 This once-proud franchise has fallen on some hard times recently, to be sure.
 The fact that the Browns are the last on this list is coincidental, we swear.
 The Browns are the only team in the league to feature an unadorned helmet on both sides because really what would a mascot be for a brown?
 So, where did their name come from?
-Answer: the last name of their founder, Paul Brown.
-He would later go on to create the Cincinnati Bengals as well, and he is often considered the father of the sport.
+Answer: the last name of their first coach and co-founder, Paul Brown, despite his own objections.
+He would later go on to create the Cincinnati Bengals as well, and he helped make American football into the modern, professional sport it is.